digitalave/digitalave-old-website-2023-07-06/_posts/2020-04-06-How-To-Install-and-configure-Jenkins-on-Ubuntu-18.04.md

 ### Introduction:

-Jenkins is an open source automation server which provides hundreds of plugin to perform continues integration and continues delivery for building and deploying projects.
+Jenkins is an open-source automation server that provides hundreds of plugin to perform continuous integration and continues delivery to build and deploy projects.

-Continuous integration (CI) is a DevOps practice in which team members regularly commit their code changes to the version control repository, after which automated builds and tests are run.
+Continuous integration (CI) is a DevOps practice in which team members regularly commit their code changes to the version control repository.
+Automated builds and tests are run.
 Continuous delivery (CD) is a series of practices where code changes are automatically built, tested and deployed to production.

-If you are a software developer, Then surely Jenkins suites for you and automate your CI/CD build tasks easily.
+If you are a software developer, surely Jenkins suites and automates your CI/CD build tasks quickly.

 Jenkins can automate continuous integration and continuous delivery (CI/CD) for any project.
-Support for hundreds of plugins in the update center.
+Support for hundreds of plugins in the update centre.
 Which provides infinite possibilities for what Jenkins can do.
-Jenkins can configure into distributed system that distribute work across multiple node/machines.
+Jenkins can configure into a distributed system that distributes work across multiple node/machines.

 ### Features: